-Alfred Scow was born at a time when Aboriginals were prohibited from entering the legal profession, but went on to become the first Aboriginal person to graduate from a BC Law School and the first Aboriginal lawyer in BC to be called to the Bar.
-In 1971, he became a Provincial Court judge and served BC in this capacity until 1992.
+The Honourable Alfred (“Alfie”) J. Scow, OC, OBC, of the Kwicksutaineuk-ah-kwa-mish First Nation on Vancouver Island, was born at a time when Aboriginal individuals were prohibited from entering the legal profession, but went on to become the first Aboriginal person to graduate from a BC law school and the first Aboriginal lawyer in BC to be called to the Bar.
+In 1971, he became the first Aboriginal BC Provincial Court judge, a capacity in which he served until his retirement in 1992.
 His accomplishments have broken down many barriers and his life has been an inspiration for others to reach their full potential.

 Mr. Scow has demonstrated deep commitment to social justice and volunteered his leadership to many community organizations including UBC, where he helped guide the establishment of First Nations studies.
 He has served on the university's Senate, the President's Advisory Committee, the Faculty of Law First Nations Advisory Committee, and the Alumni Association board.
 He is a founding member of the Elders Committee for the First Nations House of Learning.